 The downside of having multiple passwords that fit the requirement of being long, complex and random is that it becomes incredibly difficult to remember them all.
 Enter: the password manager!
 A password manager stores your passwords securely by encrypting them and offers the ability to share them safely.
 When you want to disable their access, you can do so without needing to change the password.
-Some suggested password managers you can use:
+At Stanfield IT, we use the LastPass password manager.
+Some other suggested password managers you can use are:

 10. Use a Next-Gen Firewall

 A next-gen firewall is part of the third generation of firewall technology, meaning it combines a traditional firewall with more sophisticated functionalities for detecting and preventing intrusion.
 They generally include anti-malware and anti-virus that are continually upgraded as new threats are discovered.

 Regularly evaluate your system and ensure that your staff only have access to the data and networks that they actually require to perform their job.
 The less people you have exposed to sensitive data, the less likely that such data is going to be compromised (either intentionally or accidentally).